-Jon is a 3rd year PhD student within the group.
-He grew up in St Austell, Cornwall and moved to Bath in 2010 to complete a MChem degree.
+Jon is a 4th year PhD student in the group.
+He grew up in St Austell, Cornwall and moved to Bath in 2010 to complete an MChem degree.
 During his 3rd year, Jon completed a study year abroad at Simon Fraser University in Vancouver, Canada.
 There he worked with the Warren group studying cytochrome c redox chemistry.
 For his final year project, he completed research with the Pantoş group in Bath.
 His research involved synthesising naphthalene diimide derivatives for use in flexible conductors and materials.
 In October 2015, Jon joined the O’Reilly group, focusing his research on the area of fluorescent handles in peptide-based applications

 J. T. Husband, A. C. Hill and R. K. O’Reilly, Utilizing functionalized bromomaleimides for fluorogenic conjugation and PEGylation of enzymes, Polymer Int., 2019, Accepted Article, DOI:10.1002/pi.5740.

 Y. Xie, J. T. Husband, M. Torrent-Sucarrat, H. Yang, W. Liu and R. K. O’Reilly, Rational design of substituted maleimide dyes with tunable fluorescence and solvafluorochromism,Chem.
 Commun., 2018, 54, 3339 DOI:10.1039/C8CC00772A.

 G. G. Hedir, M. C. Arno, M. Langlais, J. T. Husband, R. K. O’Reilly and A. P. Dove, Poly(oligo(ethylene glycol) vinyl acetate)s: A Versatile Class of Thermoresponsive and Biocompatible Polymers, Angewandte Chemie International Edition, 2017, 56, 9178, DOI:10.1002/anie.201703763.